kcp-dev/kcp/docs/content/concepts/registering-kubernetes-clusters-using-syncer.md

     kubectl wait --for=condition=Ready synctarget/<mycluster>
     ```

-### Select resources to synchronize.
+### Select resources to synchronize

-Syncer will by default use the `kubernetes` APIExport in `root:compute` workspace and synchronize `deployments/services/ingresses/pods`
-to the physical cluster.
+Syncer will by default use the `kubernetes` APIExport in `root:compute` workspace, synchronize `deployments/services/ingresses` resources to the physical cluster and up-synchronized `pods` from the physical cluster.
 The related API schemas of the physical cluster should be compatible with kubernetes 1.24.
 User can
-select to synchronize other resources in physical clusters or from other APIExports on kcp server.
+select to synchronize other resources in physical clusters or from other APIExports on the kcp server.

-To synchronize resources that the KCP server does not have an APIExport to support yet, run
+To synchronize resources that the KCP server does not have an APIExport to support yet, run:

 ```sh
 kubectl kcp workload sync <mycluster> --syncer-image <image name> --resources foo.bar -o syncer.yaml